VoltzEngine-Project/Engine/README.md

 ## Universal Electricity
-Universal Electricity is a modular electricity API for modders to create to add electricity to Minecraft.
-The mod alone does not add many things to the game.
-It requires addons in order to work.
-Universal Electricity is basically a structure that integrates a universal electricity system in which all mods can use.
+Universal Electricity is a modular coding framework that allows the use of electricity in Minecraft.
+Mods which uses the Universal Electricity API have the ability to communicate and be compatible with each other.
+Above on the navigation bar are some Minecraft mods that uses the Universal Electricity API.
+If you are a modder and looking for a simple and modular API to use to allow your mod to be powered by a universal power source, then you have came to the right place!
+If you are just an average player, well we've got mods for you to play with!

-Copyright (c) Calclavia
+Copyright (c) 2011-2013 Calclavia

 Universal Electricity's website can be found at www.universalelectricity.com.
 All downloads of the API is there.

-#### Developer
+#### Developers
-** Project Leader ** - Calclavia
+Calclavia

+Aidancbrady

 ### Contact
 Join *#universalelectricity* on EsperNet (irc.esper.net:5555).
 Remember to follow the rules and respect others as with any other channel.